The high type quadratic Siegel disks are Jordan domains: The suitable heights

-Suppose that a non-linear holomorphic map $f$ has a Siegel disk $\Delta_f$ centered at the origin (we assume that $\Delta_f$ is compactly contained in the domain of definition of $f$).
-Then the \emph{inner radius} of $\Delta_f$ is the radius of the largest open disk centered at the origin that is contained in $\Delta_f$.
-Let $\phi:(\D,0)\to(\Delta_f,0)$ be any holomorphic isomorphism.
-The \emph{conformal radius} of the Siegel disk $\Delta_f$ is defined to be the value $|\phi'(0)|>0$.
-By Schwarz's Lemma, the inner radius of a Siegel disk is less than the conformal radius.
+Suppose a holomorphic map $f$ has a Siegel disk $\Delta_f$ centered at the origin which is compactly contained in the domain of definition of $f$.
+The \emph{inner radius} of $\Delta_f$ is the radius of the largest open disk centered at the origin that is contained in $\Delta_f$.